 Azalea 'Red Ruffles' (Rutherfordiana hybrid)Item #0640 USDA Hardiness Zone: 8 - 9

 Produces masses of showy single to semi-double blooms of deep cerise with frilly petals.
 Beautiful evergreen shrub for use as a low hedge or screen for an impressive color display.
+Best in sun to part sun in cooler climates, dappled shade in hot summer areas.
 Also makes a colorful container planting.

 - DetailBotanical Pronunciation:az-ZAY-lee-uhDeciduous/evergreen:EvergreenSunset climate zones:8, 9, 14 - 24Growth habit:Compact, RoundGrowth rate:ModerateAverage landscape size:Moderate grower to 2-4 ft. tall and wide.Foliage color:GreenBlooms:SpringFlower color:RedFlower attributesShowy FlowersDesign IdeasThe unusual ruffled texture of 'Red Ruffles' stands out against simple backgrounds such as a stucco wall or planted among large leaf foliage plants.
 Use this plant selectively for showy color as a single patio tree or in mass to create a low hedge.Companion PlantsGive your garden a patriotic look by matching Red Ruffles Azalea with white and blue blooming perennials in a bed or container.
 Mix with woodland perennials and shrubs in a natural area or plant in mass for a colorful foreground or hedge.

 - CareCare InformationProvide rich, acidic, well drained soil.
-Shelter from harsh sun in hot summer areas.
+Best in dappled shade, sheltered from harsh sun in hot summer areas.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Keep roots cool with a layer of mulch.
-Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial shade to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.